Our commitment to Schizophrenia

 Schizophrenia symptoms can start at any age, but most commonly appear when people are in their late teens or early twenties.
 Schizophrenia occurs in all cultures and societies, and its prevalence is much the same in every country.

-People are affected with schizophrenia worldwide1
+people are affected with schizophrenia worldwide1

-People are being treated for schizophrenia in the UK2
+people are being treated for schizophrenia in the UK2

 * See references below